 Mandatory Study Abroad Administrative Fees

 Students studying abroad remain enrolled at the University of Iowa, with all the attendant benefits, but are not charged regular UI tuition or mandatory fees unless they’re participating in an exchange program.
-Students do, however, pay a study abroad administrative fee.
+Regardless of the type of program, all students do pay a study abroad fee of $400 (base fee) appearing as a charge on the U-Bill.
 The UI is not unique in charging these fees.
 During the last decade most public universities have moved to a “fee-based” model, shifting more of the cost of studying abroad to the students actually studying abroad.

 Study Abroad Administrative Fees, Effective Fall 2016

 |Program||Session||s.h.||Misc Fee||Fees Resident||Fees Nonresident|

-Study Abroad Administrative Fees, Summer 2014 through Spring 2015
+Study Abroad Administrative Fees, Summer 2015 through Summer 2016 (past fees for reference purposes only)

 |Program||Session||s.h.||Misc Fees||Fees Resident||Fees Nonresident|

 Mandatory Travel Insurance For UI Students Traveling Abroad For Educational Purposes

 All students studying abroad must follow UI International Programs Study Abroad procedures regarding travel insurance.
 Students traveling abroad under the auspices of the University of Iowa are required to register their travel with the Study Abroad office, and to submit paperwork pertaining to health, safety, and liability issues, including a photocopy of their passport.
 They are also required to purchase the Regents International Health Insurance plan and will be automatically signed up for the coverage and billed for it when they register for the appropriate study abroad course section.
-The cost for this international travel insurance is currently $1.22 per day (for all programs departing on or after March 1, 2015).
-Students registered in any “ABRD:xxxx" study abroad course will see the insurance cost appearing as a charge on the U-bill separate from the study abroad course fee.
+The cost for this international travel insurance is currently $1.22 per day for the length of the program.
+Students registered in any “ABRD:xxxx" study abroad course will see the insurance cost appearing as a charge on the U-Bill separate from the study abroad course fee.
+Typically this insurance charge will post to the U-Bill one or two weeks prior to the start date of the study abroad program.

 Detailed instructions may be found on the Study Abroad website under Health Insurance Information and International Travel Insurance Plan FAQs for UI Students.